Vesuvius National Park

 Vesuvius National Park (Parco Nazionale del Vesuvio) is an Italian national park centered on the active volcano Vesuvius, southeast from Naples.
 The park was founded on June 5, 1995, and covers an area of around 135 square kilometers all located within the Province of Naples.

 It is centered on the active volcano and its most ancient (now inactive) crater, Monte Somma.
-It houses 612 vegetable species and 227 wildlife ones.
+It houses 612 plant species and 227 wildlife ones.